Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Expanding Space-Time and Geodesics

-The geodesics of light in the expanding space-time are given by piecewise differentiable paths that fluctuate via the boundaries of expanding basic elements (simulated by expanding balls), where the differentiable parts of the geodesics are identified to be the geodesics on spheres given by arc of great circles (see Fig.\ref{Light2}).
+The geodesics of light are given by piecewise differentiable paths that fluctuate via the boundaries of expanding basic elements (simulated by expanding balls).
+The differentiable parts of the geodesics are identified to be the geodesics on spheres given by arc of great circles.
 These parts of geodesics can be illustrated in 2 dimensions as follow:

-Let us consider $N$ aligned balls ${\cal B}_{n,i}\Big(C_{n,i}, r_{n}\Big)$ for $i=0,\dots, N-1$ at the $step(n)$ of the expanding space-time $\cal M$ for all $n>0$, with centers given by $C_{n,i}=\Big((2i+1)r_{n}, 0\Big)$ for $i=0,\dots,N-1$ and radius given by $r_{n}=\Big ( \prod_{j=0}^{n-1}a_j\Big)r_1$, where $r_1>0$ is the radius of the balls at the $step (1)$ (just at the beginning of the expanding space-time expansion, $r_0=0$ at the $step(0)$ because the basic elements are points without depth and dimensionless).
+Let us consider $N$ aligned balls ${\cal B}_{n,i}\Big(C_{n,i}, r_{n}\Big)$ for $i=0,\dots, N-1$ at the $step(n)$ of the expanding space-time $\cal M$ for all $n>0$, with centers given by $C_{n,i}=\Big((2i+1)r_{n}, 0\Big)$ for $i=0,\dots,N-1$ and radius given by $r_{n}=\Big ( \prod_{j=1}^{n}a_j\Big)r_1$, where $r_1>0$ is the radius of the balls at the $step (1)$ (just at the beginning of the expanding space-time expansion, $r_0=0$ at the $step(0)$ because the basic elements are points without depth and dimensionless).

 The simple contacts of the $N$ aligned balls are given by the points $(2ir_{n},0)$ for $i=1\dots, N-1$.

 1cm 3cm